Novelty Detection via Robust Variational Autoencoding: ADDITIONAL DETAILS ON THE BENCHMARK METHODS

 All experiments were executed on a Linux machine with 64GB RAM and four GTX1080Ti GPUs.

 We remark that for the neural networks based methods (DAGMM, DSEBMs, OCGAN and RSRAE), we followed similar implementation details as the one described in \S\ref{sec:MAW_implement} for MAW.

-\textbf{Deep Autoencoding Gaussian Mixture Model (DAGMM)} \citet{zong2018deep} is a deep autoencoder model.
-It optimizes an end-to-end structure that contains both an autoencoder and an estimator for a Gaussian mixture model.
-Anomalies are detected using this Gaussian mixture model.
+\textbf{Deep Autoencoding GMM (DAGMM) \citep{zong2018deep}:} This method uses a deep autoencoder model.
+It optimizes an end-to-end structure that contains both an autoencoder and an estimator for a GMM.
+Anomalies are detected using this GMM.
 We remark that this mixture model is proposed for the inliers.
+An improved version of DAGMM was recently proposed in \citep{fan2020correlation}.

-\textbf{Deep Structured Energy-Based Models (DSEBMs)} \citet{zhai2016deep} makes decision based on an energy function which is the negative log probability that a sample follows the data distribution.
-The energy based model is connected to an autoencoder in order to avoid the need of complex sampling methods.
+\textbf{Deep Structured Energy-Based Models (DSEBMs) \citep{zhai2016deep}:} Its decision is based on an energy function which is the negative log probability that a sample follows the data distribution.
+An autoencoder is used for the energy-based model in order to avoid the need of complex sampling.

-\textbf{Isolation Forest (IF)} \citet{liu2008isolation} iteratively constructs special binary trees for the training dataset and identifies anomalies in the testing set as the ones with short average path lengths in the trees.
+\textbf{Isolation Forest (IF) \citep{liu2008isolation}:} It iteratively constructs special binary trees for the training set and identifies anomalies in the test set as the ones with shortest average path lengths.

-\textbf{Local Outlier Factor (LOF)} \citet{breunig2000lof} measures how isolated a data point is from its surrounding neighborhood.
-This measure is based on an estimation of the local density of a data point using its $k$ nearest neighbors.
-In the novelty detection setting, it identifies novelties according to low density regions learned from the training data.
+\textbf{Local Outlier Factor (LOF) \citep{breunig2000lof}:} It measures the isolation of a data point from its surrounding neighbors by estimating the local density of this point using its $k$ nearest neighbors.
+In novelty detection, it identifies novelties according to low density regions learned from the training data.

-\textbf{One-class Novelty Detection Using GANs (OCGAN)} \citet{perera2019ocgan} is composed of four neural networks: a denoising autoencoder, two adversarial discriminators, and a classifier.
-It aims to adversarially push the autoencoder to learn only the inlier features.
+\textbf{One-class Novelty Detection Using GANs (OCGAN) \citep{perera2019ocgan}:} It is composed of four NNs: a denoising autoencoder, two adversarial discriminators, and a classifier.
+It adversarially encourages the autoencoder to learn only the inlier features.

-\textbf{One-Class SVM (OCSVM)} \citet{heller2003one} estimates the margin of the training set, which is used as the decision boundary for the testing set.
-Usually it utilizes a radial basis function kernel to obtain flexibility.
+\textbf{One-Class SVM (OCSVM) \citep{heller2003one}:} It estimates the margin of the training set and uses it as the decision boundary for the test set.
+It commonly utilizes a radial basis function kernel.

-\textbf{Robust Subspace Recovery Autoencoder (RSRAE)} \citet{lai2020robust} uses an autoencoder structure together with a linear RSR layer imposed with a penalty based on the $\ell_{2,1}$ energy.
+\textbf{Robust Subspace Recovery Autoencoder (RSRAE) \citep{lai2020robust}:} It uses an autoencoder with a linear RSR layer and an $\ell_{2,1}$-based penalty.
 The RSR layer extracts features of inliers in the latent code while helping to reject outliers.
 The instances with higher reconstruction errors are viewed as outliers.
 RSRAE trains a model using the training data.
 We then apply this model for detecting novelties in the test data.

-\section{Additional details on the different datasets}
+\section{ADDITIONAL DETAILS ON THE DIFFERENT DATASETS}